geniusdynamics/ns8-genforge/README.md

 # GenForge modules index for NS8

-This is the official GenForge NS8 index of modules.
+This is the official GenForge NS8 index of modules built for Nethserver 8.
 Wit All the cool Modules We have curated for you

 ### Table of Contents